Laser refractive surgery

 Group 81 (2)

-Astigmatism occurs when the cornea curves or flattens unevenly in the meridians, altering the focus of near and far vision.
+Astigmatism occurs when the cornea curves or flattens unevenly along its meridians.
+This alters the focusing of near and far vision, resulting in astigmatism.

 PRESBYOPIA